robnolen/aws-security-workshops/README.md

 # AWS Security Workshops

 Within AWS there are a variety of services that can be used to secure your environments and workloads running in the cloud.
 This repository contains a collection of security oriented workshops that will guide you through prepared scenarios that represent common use cases and operational tasks and give you hands on experience with a wide range of AWS services.
 The workshops closely align with the [Security Perspective](https://d0.awsstatic.com/whitepapers/AWS_CAF_Security_Perspective.pdf) components of our Cloud Adoption Framework, which can be used to help you structure your selection and implementation of controls that are right for your organziation.
-Below is a visual representation that showcases where certain AWS security related services fall in each component.
+Captured below is the primary security components:

 ![Components](./images/security-components-color.png "Categorization of AWS Security Services")

-## Security Components

-* **Identity** - Define, enforce, and audit user permissions across AWS services, actions and resources.

-* **Detective Control** - Gain visibility to spot issues before they impact the business, improve your security posture, and reduce the risk profile of your environment.

-* **Infrastructure Security** - Reduce the surface area to manage and increase privacy for and control of your overall infrastructure on AWS.

-* **Data Protection** - In addition to our automatic data encryption and management services, employ more features for data protection.

-* **Incident Response** - During an incident, containing the event and returning to a known good state are important elements of a response plan.
-AWS provides the following tools to automate aspects of this best practice.

 ## Workshops